Find Affordable College Courses

 Full Film, Video & Photographic Arts at University of Maryland - College Park Report

-The in-demand bachelor’s degree programs at Maryland Institute College of Art helped the school earn the #2 place on this year’s ranking of the most popular film, video and photographic arts schools in Maryland.
-Located in the large city of Baltimore, MICA is a private not-for-profit college with a small student population.
+A rank of #2 on this year’s list means Maryland Institute College of Art is a great place for film, video and photographic arts students working on their bachelor’s degree.
+Located in the large city of Baltimore, MICA is a private not-for-profit school with a small student population.

 Women make up 53% of the film majors at the school.